Snowflake authentication

 -

-(Optional) In Authenticator, choose the authenticator name (default is
+(Optional) In Authenticator, choose how to authenticate (default is

 Click the Test Connection button to verify your settings.